shotgunsoftware/tk-framework-shotgunutils/README.md

 [![Linting](https://img.shields.io/badge/PEP8%20by-Hound%20CI-a873d1.svg)](https://houndci.com)

 ## Documentation
-This repository is a part of the Shotgun Pipeline Toolkit.
+This repository is a part of the ShotGrid Pipeline Toolkit.

 - For more information about this app and for release notes, *see the wiki section*.
-- For API Reference, see https://developer.shotgunsoftware.com/tk-framework-shotgunutils
+- For API Reference, see https://developer.shotgridsoftware.com/tk-framework-shotgunutils
 - For general information and documentation, click here: https://support.shotgunsoftware.com/entries/95441257
-- For information about Shotgun in general, click here: http://www.shotgunsoftware.com/toolkit
+- For information about ShotGrid in general, click here: http://www.shotgunsoftware.com/toolkit

 ## Have a Question?
 Don't hesitate to contact us!
 You can find us on support@shotgunsoftware.com